What Will My Baby Look Like?

 What will my baby look like?
 This is one of the exciting questions that soon-to-be dads and moms ask.
 I asked this question myself when I was pregnant and even dreamed about it.
 Will my baby look like mom or dad?
 Will they be beautiful or handsome?
 Is it really possible to know what babies look like even before they are born?

-We can all make educated guesses about what the baby will look like before they are born, but there are a lot of factors that go into determining what physical features a baby will have.
+We can all make educated guesses about what the baby will look like before they are born.
+We can even use one of the virtual baby makers available online.
+But there are a lot of factors that go into determining what physical features a baby will have.

 How Will My Child Look?